mhaghighat20/varzesh2/README.md

 ## Available scripts

-For building the frontend which is written in react you can run this command in /varzesh2/frontend directory:
+For building the frontend which is written in react you can run these commands in /varzesh2/frontend directory:

+### npm install

 ### npm run dev